XgDuan/WSDEC/README.md

 python eval_script/evaluate_pretrain.py --checkpoint YOUR_PRETRAIN_CAPTION_MODEL.ckp
 ```

-## Other usage
+## Other usages
-Besides reproduce our work, there are at least two interesting thing you can do with our codes.
+Besides reproduce our work, there are at least two interesting things you can do with our codes.

 ### Train a supervised sentence localization model
 To know what is sentence localization, you can have a look at our paper `ABLR`.
-Note that our work at a matter of fact provides a unsupervised solution towards sentence localization, we introduce the usage for supervised model here.
-We have wrote the trainer, you can just run the following command and have a cup of coffee:
+Note that our work at a matter of fact provides an unsupervised solution towards sentence localization, we introduce the usage for the supervised model here.
+We have written the trainer, you can just run the following command and have a cup of coffee:
 ```
 python train_script/train_sl.py
 ```